Bachelor of Early Learning Program Development (Honours)

 Students are encouraged to use breaks between classes for personal needs (food, washroom, phone calls, emails etc.) but also for group work, studying, connecting with faculty, field placement supervisors, etc.

-- Once a test begins, students may not leave the test room for 30 minutes.
-If he/she finishes a test before that time, he/she may review their answers but are expected to sit QUIETLY and not disturb others.
-Once students leave the room he/she may only re-enter when invited back by Faculty.
+Once a test begins, students may not leave the test room for 30 minutes.
+If they finish a test before that time, they may review their answers but are expected to sit QUIETLY and not disturb others.
+Once students leave the room they may only re-enter when invited back by Faculty.

 Importance of Test and Presentation Dates